Lelaabk/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 Using debugging skills, the task involves identifying and fixing the issue preventing Nginx from listening on port 80.
 The solution is automated through a Bash script (`0-nginx_likes_port_80`), and this README provides instructions on its usage.

+### Task 1: Advanced - Debugging made short

+Continuing from Task 0, this advanced task requires creating a short and sweet Bash script (`1-debugging_made_short`) to configure Nginx to listen on port 80.
+The script is limited to 5 lines, respecting Bash script requirements and without using `&&`.

 ## Project Structure

 - `0-nginx_likes_port_80`: Bash script to configure Nginx to listen on port 80.
+- `1-debugging_made_short`: Short and sweet Bash script for advanced debugging.
 - `README.md`: Project documentation.

 ## Requirements